Unity-Technologies/com.unity.multiplayer.docs/docs/mlapi-basics/object-spawning.md

 ## Scene Objects

-Any objects in the scene with `NetworkedObject` components will get automatically replicated by MLAPI.
+Any objects in the scene with `NetworkObject` components will get automatically replicated by MLAPI.
 There is no need to manually spawn them.

 There are **two** modes that define how scene objects are synchronized.

 ### SoftSync

-SoftSync is the default and recommended mode for synchronizing scene objects.
+`SoftSync` is the default and recommended mode for synchronizing scene objects.

-When using SoftSync MLAPI will just synchronize existing scene objects with each other.
+When using `SoftSync` MLAPI will just synchronize existing scene objects with each other.
 This allows scene objects to be non prefabs and they will not be replaced, thus keeping their serialized data.

 ### PrefabSync

-PrefabSync can be manually enabled in the `NetworkingManager` by ticking the *Use Prefab Sync* checkbox.
+`PrefabSync` can be manually enabled in the `NetworkManager` by ticking the *Use Prefab Sync* checkbox.
 Prefab sync will also be used if `SceneManagement` is disabled.

-If it's enabled, every scene object with a `NetworkedObject` component has to be a prefab and must be registered in the `NetworkedPrefabs` list.
-When a client starts, MLAPI will destroy all existing scene objects with a `NetworkedObject` component on them and spawn a corresponding prefab from the `NetworkedPrefabs` list instead.
+If it's enabled, every scene object with a `NetworkObject` component has to be a prefab and must be registered in the `NetworkPrefabs` list.
+When a client starts, MLAPI will destroy all existing scene objects with a `NetworkObject` component on them and spawn a corresponding prefab from the `NetworkPrefabs` list instead.
 This means that serialized data gets lost on the clients.
-It's thus recommended to place serialized data in NetworkedVars.
+It's thus recommended to place serialized data in `NetworkVariable`'s.
 **PrefabSync is ONLY recommended for multi project setups**.